 The Secret to When Leaves Change Color

 It’s true.
-Everyone wants to be out when fall foliage is at its peak, but predicting peak colors isn’t easy.
+Everyone wants to be out when fall color is at its peak, but predicting peak colors isn’t easy.
 Fall foliage reports may be helpful.
 However, often they are not extremely accurate at the time of trip planning.
 Here’s the secret on how to strategize and select the best days for photographing fall colors in the Northeastern United States.

 The timing of color changes in the leaves is primarily driven by the increasing length of night.
 As the days grow shorter and the nights grow longer and cooler, biochemical processes being to change the leaf from green to some fall color variation.
 Different tree species change colors at different times.
 In Pennsylvania, a few trees, such as Blackgum and Dogwood trees, show brilliant fiery reds in late August through September.
 Maple trees will become red and orange in late September and into early October.
 Oaks only show their yellow or red colors long after the Maple trees have shed their leaves, normally in October.